ahmadsufyan455/MedDev/README.md

 **API nearby location**
 1. First you have to enable Place API in the GPC API library
-2. After that klik in credensial and make new key for you API<you can find Credensial in same menu of API Library
+2. After that klik in credential and make new key for you API<you can find Credential in same menu of API Library